TheEIi/Simple-Singal-Generator/README.md

 ⚡ Simple Signal Generator: Pro Multi-Wave Generator

-Apex Signal Lab is a high-precision, high-performance signal processing application built with Python, PyQt6, and Matplotlib.
+Simple Signal Generator is a high-precision, high-performance signal processing application built with Python, PyQt6, and Matplotlib.
 It allows engineers, students, and researchers to generate, manipulate, and compare complex waveforms in real-time with a sleek "Midnight-Dark" industrial interface.